matthew-ia/cayo/README.md

 %cayo.script%
 ```

-The HTML comment syntax is reliable since Svelte always preserves comments during SSR compilation.
+The HTML comment syntax is reliable since Cayo configures Svelte to preserve comments during SSR compilation.
 The `%cayo.*%` syntax is deprecated but still supported for backward compatibility.

 ### .cayo